 St. Mary's School will promote to parents/caregivers, families, and the general community the benefits of and approaches for healthy physical activity throughout the school year.
-Families will be informed and invited to participate in school-sponsored activities.
+St. Mary's has developed a joint-use agreement with community partners in order to provide expanded physical activity opportunities for all students and community members.